-My passion for writing and working with writers inspired the creation of The Write Spot Website and The Write Spot Blog.
+My passion for writing and working with writers inspired the creation of The Write Spot Website, The Write Spot Blog, and The Write Spot Books.

 In 2002, I invited a few friends to write twice a month with me in my parlor.
 After a few months, my friends suggested I offer this type of writing workshop to the public.
 And so, Jumpstart Writing Workshops was born.
 The Write Spot Blog is your Jumpstart– your online writing support group–your place to experiment with writing.

 My enthusiasm for writing began when I was four years old, scribbling large loops across big sheets of paper, pretending to write.
 When I was nine, I jotted notes in a little spiral-bound notebook, recording the activities of family members, journalistic style.
 Now I scribble in larger notebooks, spiral-bound still my favorite choice.
 I love discovering fictional characters as they unfurl from my imagination.

 I have been published in several anthologies, won some contests and honorable mentions.
 I can research for hours, discovering information about writing, writers, and publishing.
 I delight in sharing my findings with you on The Write Spot Blog.

 The Write Spot is mostly me, Marlene.
 Your contributions as guest bloggers and book reviewers are a joy to read.

 In the summer of 1966 I took a chance and went on a blind date.
 On a sunny Saturday, my date and I went to the Santa Cruz Boardwalk, returned to San Francisco and enjoyed dinner at Tad's Steak house on Powell Street, a few feet away from the only moving historical monument: the cable cars.
 Jim and I married in 1969.
 We live in rural Northern California where our three children grew up and our granddaughters visit Camp Cullen.